AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Image control volumes

-    A convention for figure control volume and streamlines will be very helpful throughout this course, as there will be very, very many figures.
+    On the right, a control volume is applied to a hydraulic system.
+On the left, a streamline is applied to a hydraulic system.
+A figure-convention for control volumes and streamlines will be very helpful throughout this course as there will be very, very many figures.